WORKSHOPS

 Eleanor Roosevelt said “a woman is like a tea bag.
 You never know how strong she is until she’s in hot water.”
 Like this little life lesson, teabags can also be the base for little art lessons.
 Participants can learn how to create little works of art on used and prepped teabags using mixed media, painting or collage.

-For ages 8 to 88 (age 8 to 14 must be accompanied by an adult).
+For ages 8 and up (age 8 to 14 must be accompanied by an adult).
 Limited to 12 participants.

 Registration required.